1.1 The University of the Sunshine Coast Academic Board and its standing committees conduct their business in accordance with these Standing Orders.

 3.2 A meeting schedule for the following year is approved by the Academic Board in Semester 2, each year.

-3.3 Standing committees of the Board will meet at least 4 times a year.
+3.3 Standing committees of the Board will meet at least 4 times a year unless otherwise stated in the committee's composition and terms of reference.

 3.4 The Chairperson may convene additional meetings of the Board as required.